hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + Procedure of feature selection
   + steps
-    + combination of a research technique for proposing a new feature subset
+    + combination of a search technique for proposing a new feature subset
     + an evaluation measuring that scores how well is the different feature subsets
   + computational expensive
   + looking for the best combination of feature subsets from all the available features